-

 • Determine the applicable SMLs

-• Integrate results into comprehensive compliance documentation
+• Incorporate the results into comprehensive compliance documentation

 Thanks to our digital platform, you can centralize your requests, track your projects in real time, and access your results simply and securely.